Nalen518/LINTAS-HC/README.md

 8. **`../../docs/REFERENCES.md`** — Sources, citations, competitor analysis
 9. **`../../docs/DECISIONS.md`** — Architecture Decision Records (ADR log)

 If you clone only this code repository, you will not have the docs.
-Please clone the parent folder `AI Open Hackathon/` to get both together.

 ---
 ## Docker Setup (Recommended)